 - To assist in the functioning of the practice systems so that the business has maximum growth and optimal revenues.

-It can often be the intervention of a team member which could become the influencing stimulus for any patient to accept recommended dentistry.
-This is often because our team members are usually the first point of contact any patient has prior to experiencing how good a dentist you may be.
-In fact, it is extremely difficult for anyone to know exactly how good you are until after they have decided to go ahead with your recommendations.
-So patients use other information to help them decide if you are the right establishment for them.
+It can often be the intervention of a team member, which could become the influencing stimulus for any patient to accept recommended dentistry.
+This is often because our team members are usually the first point of contact any patient has before experiencing how good a dentist you may be.
+It is extremely difficult for anyone to know precisely how good you are until after they have decided to go ahead with your recommendations.
+So patients use other information to help them determine if you are the suitable establishment for them.

 Customer satisfaction means future custom and referrals of other patients to your practice who already know how good you are.

-One major way of developing a growing thriving practice, is by the introduction of new innovations and breakthroughs.
-The dental world is continuously bringing out new technologies to benefit either the dentist or the patients.
+One significant way of developing a thriving, growing practice is by introducing innovations and breakthroughs.
+The dental world continuously brings out new technologies to benefit either the dentist or the patients.

 Any one of these technologies could be used to market your practice as a provider of the benefits of that technology.
 This will assist you in developing a unique selling advantage over other dentists in your locality.
 A simple idea would be to organise a cheese and wine evening to publicise the new technology or to have an article created for you in the local newspaper.

-Examples of these innovations include laser technology; a new away of providing pain-free anaesthesia or a spa-type environment with associated beauty treatments.
+Examples of these innovations include laser technology, a new way of providing pain-free anaesthesia or a spa-type environment with associated beauty treatments.
 The list is endless.
 All these innovations can be successfully marketed to help patients accept dentistry.
 This method can allow you to attract new patients or keep existing ones and generate increased revenues because you are seen to be different.

 Marketing is a critical element in the success of any practice or business.
 No practice would be able to survive for long without a correct marketing agenda on how to accomplish the aims of a flourishing business.
-Successful marketing will attract new patients to your practice hence keep the lifeline of your business intact; and also it will maximise the treatment accepted by your existing patients, thus maximising your potential growth capacity.
+Successful marketing will attract new patients to your practice hence keeping the lifeline of your business intact.
+Also, it will maximise the treatment accepted by your existing patients, thus maximising your potential growth capacity.

-Not only do you require a plan of action but also on how and when you will execute each step of the plan and thereafter you will need monitoring systems.
-Monitoring your plans is vital to provide you with information on whether something is working or not, so you can make better decisions.
+Not only do you require a plan of action but also how and when you will execute each step of the plan, and thereafter you will need monitoring systems.
+Monitoring your plans is vital to provide you with information on whether something is working or not to make better decisions.

-Also, you need to plan to make maximum use of your marketing budgets.
+Also, it would be best if you planned to make maximum use of your marketing budgets.
 This is so you can have the maximum exposure to your marketing message possible using the correct mediums.

-If the above four areas were to be maximised and optimised to their full potential then it would not be difficult to ensure a successful growing dental practice.
-Most practices concentrate on linear growth and so only achieve improvements in certain areas.
-This will often be in an area that is the hot topic of the time or what everybody else in the industry is doing i.e. the most fashionable thing to do.
-This way practice will only achieve marginal improvements over a short time period.
-Eventually, budgets may not allow for further growth in this area; you may have reached your full capacity to grow in that area or you will have expended so much energy that you will simply give up the notion.
+If the above four areas were to be maximised and optimised to their full potential, then it would not be difficult to ensure a successful growing dental practice.
+Most practices concentrate on linear growth and only achieve improvements in certain areas.
+This will often be in an area that is the hot topic of the time or what everybody else in the industry is doing, i.e. the most fashionable thing to do.
+This way, practice will only achieve marginal improvements over a short period.
+Eventually, budgets may not allow for further growth in this area; you may have reached your total capacity to grow in that area or expended so much energy that you will give up the notion.

 For example, team motivation alone may not be sufficient for all your patients to go ahead with your recommended treatment.
-You need to work in all areas of your practice to become a flourishing business; this also includes personal development is continually acquiring knowledge.
+It would be best if you worked in all areas of your practice to become a flourishing business; personal development is continually acquiring knowledge.

-If these fundamental areas of business growth were to be divided into their corresponding subdivisions and worked down to their final systems, you will begin to understand the areas of your practice which either need improving or a change of strategy.
-This exercise alone will give you phenomenal insights into what you should do to obtain 3-dimensional growth.
+If these fundamental areas of business growth were to be divided into their corresponding subdivisions and worked down to their final systems, you would begin to understand the areas of your practice that either need improving or a change of strategy.
+This exercise alone will give you unparalleled insights into what you should do to obtain 3-dimensional growth.
 This type of growth allows you to explore your business in all dimensions.

-In order to achieve 3-dimensional growth, you need to adopt a mindset of an entrepreneur as well as a scientist.
-The growth and development of a business are like that of life, it is a continuous and dynamic process.
+To achieve 3-dimensional growth, you need to adopt a mindset of an entrepreneur’s perspective and a scientist’s.
+Growth and development are like life; it is a continuous and dynamic process.
 Those who understand this and action their desires will ultimately realise success.
-Remember good things come to those that plan for them.
+Remember, good things come to those that plan for them.